ant-laz/musicapi-python/README.md

         (10, "Def Jam Recordings", "1984-01-01");
 ```

-### Use Cloud Build to create a Docker Image of the application

 ### Use Cloud Build to create a Docker Image, push to artifact registry & deploy on cloud run

 Ensure you are at the root directory of the project, the same level as the Dockefile.